AugurProject/augur/README.md

     openssl x509 -req -days 365 -in localhost.csr -signkey localhost.key -out localhost.crt

-  This will result with two files named localhost.key and localhost.crt

-  Move these files to your Augur application data directory:
+  This will make two files, `localhost.key` and `localhost.crt`.
+Move these files to your Augur application data directory: `~/Library/Application Support/augur`
-  `~/Library/Application Support/augur`

-  After doing so, then start up your Augur application.
+  Then start up your Augur application.
 When you open Augur in your web broswer, you will have to tell web browser to trust the site.

 ### On Windows